 Back in 2018, Beyond the Dojang was initially launched as a personal blog by Sabrina Mistry, a UK martial artist in the Korean Art of Soo Bahk Do Moo Duk Kwan.

 A curious mind by nature, Sabrina had always enjoyed exploring the details behind the techniques and traditions that were reflected in the dojang.
 Often after class, she would ask her instructor some questions or review a technique.

 She had initially started martial arts as a way to demonstrate to herself her own physical advancement.
 This was important to her.
 Sabrina was already a few years into the fitness journey to transform her life for the better – starting from a position of an 18 year old who had never really exercised before and was very unfit and overweight.
 Ultimately, she wanted to see what she was truly capable of doing.

 By 2020, Sabrina had lost four stone in weight, built muscle mass, increased her flexibility, improved her nutrition, and was a 2nd Dan martial artist.

 She came to realise that although she had initially looked for physical change, her mindset had also developed.
 Health and fitness had merged with martial arts to become a lifestyle.

 It was a lifestyle that gave Sabrina more discipline and focus on a variety of things from nutrition to achieving work goals.
 More importantly, it was a lifestyle led her to embrace more of a ‘what if’ mentality.
 This enabled her to do and experience so much more than ever before – such as rowing a boat for the first time despite not being able to swim!

-And this is where Beyond the Dojang comes in…
+And that’s where Beyond the Dojang comes in.

 Here you’ll find content to assist you on the health and fitness journey, whether you are a martial artist or not.
 However, the values of martial arts underpin the philosophy behind Beyond the Dojang.
 These are transferrable to other interests and contexts in life.
 We hope that you’ll find the content here valuable.